Chapter 4:

 John 11:41

-Therefore they took the stone away.
-Now Jesus raised his eyes heavenward and said: "Father, I thank you that you have heard me. . ."
+So they took the stone away.
+Then Jesus raised his eyes toward heaven and said: "Father, I thank you that you have heard me. . ."

 Psalm 103:19

-Jehovah himself has firmly established his throne in the very heavens, And over everything his own kingship has held domination.
+Jehovah has firmly established his throne in the heavens,

 Psalm 104:1-3